SwiftLaTeX/SwiftLaTeX/README.md

 ### Contributon and Copyright
 If you are sending PR requests, you own the copyright of your contribution, and that you must agree to give us a license to use it in both the open source version, and the version of SwiftLaTeX running at www.swiftlatex.com, which may include additional changes.
 For more details, you can see https://www.swiftlatex.com/contribute.html.

+### Happy New Year~
+Thank you very much for your interest and support:) We are very happy to receive such a warm response.
-We are currently overwhelmed by our daily jobs at uni.
-But we will try to squeeze some time every day to monitor this repo and keep improving the code.
-Really appreciate your patience and hope you enjoy this holiday season too~
+We are currently overwhelmed by our full-time jobs at uni.
+But we will try our best to monitor this repo and keep improving the code daily.
+Really appreciate your patience and wish you all a wonderful holiday season:)

 ## Research Paper
 If you are interested in reading tech jargons, you could have a look at https://dl.acm.org/citation.cfm?id=3209522&dl=ACM&coll=DL